amataee/trivia-app/README.md

 # trivia-app

+**Beta Version Completed!**

 A simple quiz app that gets questions from internet 😜

-** Beta Version Completed! **